 UN Habitat’s United Nations Human Settlements Programme has a policy to provide young people with opportunities to voice their concerns and opinions about climate issues, governance and urban development.

 Haring Woods Studio was invited by the UN Habitat Youth & Partners Section to develop our Place on Earth concept as an international programme to support this policy.
 The project was presented at UN Habitat in Nairobi in 2009.

 Place on Earth was a creative engagement process developed by Haring Woods Studio to capture the perceptions of people in cities around the world about social, cultural, economic and environmental issues.
-The process evolved from our many years work in creative public consultation, delivering innovative arts led projects providing influential data to communities, local government and private sector partners.
+The process evolved from our many years working in creative public consultation, delivering innovative arts-led projects providing influential data to communities, local government and private sector partners.

 Sadly, the project was never realised due to staff changes at UN Habitat Youth & Partners Section.
 We include this project on our website as a reference to how we develop new engagement methodologies.